 WAV goodbye?
 How Byta handles metadata

 Byta supports the reading & writing of metadata for the following file formats:

 - ALAC, AIFF, FLAC & WAV aka ‘lossless’

 When uploading your audio files, Byta automatically generates an MP3 format file for streaming purposes on our site.
 Then we offer the senders an option as to what file format they would like their recipients to be able to download their files.
 So, following the above principle, to ensure your files ‘just work’, we suggest all but our most advanced users will benefit from avoiding WAV uploads for the following reasons:

 - WAV files can not hold artwork

-- iTunes doesn’t read or write WAV metadata, instead saving any changes locally, thus causing confusion about which information is actually embedded in a user’s files
+- WAV metadata is not readable or writeable in iTunes, instead saving any changes locally.
+The result is confusion as to what information is actually embedded in a user’s files

-Byta supports WAV as a download format (with embedded metadata), ensuring compliance with broadcast submission standards including the BBC’s own guidelines.
+If you do wish to continue working with WAVs then Byta does offer WAVs as a download format (with embedded metadata), ensuring compliance with broadcast submission standards including the BBC’s own guidelines.

 Working with lossless audio?

-We suggest FLAC or ALAC (Apple Lossless).
-Both format’s metadata is easily editable, holds artwork and offer much smaller file sizes, all without sacrificing audio quality.
+So what do we recommend instead?
+Well, we suggest FLAC or ALAC (Apple Lossless).
+Both formats’ metadata is easily editable, holds artwork and offers much smaller file sizes, all without sacrificing audio quality.